 *Many people are choosing to visit Red Rock Canyon to get fresh air while practicing social distancing, which can cause temporary capacity closures, so come early and keep a distance between other visitors.
-For additional distancing and health precautions, the Elements store will be closed and no programs will be offered through the end of March.
-Stay healthy by keeping your distance, using sanitizer, covering your coughs and sneezes, and avoiding touching your face and commonly touched surfaces.
+Stay healthy by keeping your distance, wearing your mask when you are near anyone, using sanitizer, covering your coughs and sneezes, and avoiding touching your face and commonly touched surfaces.

 The Red Rock Canyon National Conservation Area is located about 20 miles west of the Las Vegas Strip.
 From nearly every vantage point in the city you can look to the west and see these majestic red rocks towering above the skyline.
 Red Rock is located in one of the easternmost parts of the Mojave Desert; the lowest elevation of the area.
 The beautiful sandstone peaks and walls are a popular destination for rock climbing and hiking and the area is visited by over two million people each year.

 The Conservation area also hosts over 600 species of plants and many types of wildlife as well.
 On any given day you can see burros, rabbits, maybe even some bighorn sheep in the elevations.
 It’s also a national conservation area for the desert tortoise and the Visitor Center actually houses as many as 10 tortoises.

 The visitor center is located just inside the park entrance on the 13 mile, one-way, scenic loop road which is a gorgeous drive.
 The visitor center remains closed at this time.
 From this road there are many side roads and parking areas where you can access various trailheads.
 Here is a list of the many adventurous things to do in Red Rock Canyon.